VALERE91/UsefulCPPLib/README.md

 - [fmt](https://github.com/fmtlib/fmt) : an awsome string formatting library fast and with a really clear API
 - [strtk](https://github.com/ArashPartow/strtk) : a library that implement many string algorithms

+## Text templating

+- [inja](https://github.com/pantor/inja) : a powerful template engine.
+I use it to generate complex file (like HTML files) from C++.
+Cool performances.

 ## Databases

 - [sqlite3](https://www.sqlite.org/index.html) : a classic amongst classic.
 It's a C API but pretty easy to wrap in modern C++.
 It contains a .c and two .h you just have to add them to your build system.